bunsanweb/hashnet/doc/play.md

     default: '' } ]
 ```

-If the value of an attributes is not embeded in the DOM tree,
+If the value of an attributes is not embedded in the DOM tree,
 the **`default` values** are implicitly applied.
 For example, "timestamp"'s default is `null`,  but the type is `Date`,
 so the default value becomes `new Date(null)`.

 ### Note: Process to put an event to the `hashnet`

-To put an evnet to `hashnet` as:
+To put an event to `hashnet` as:

 1. Make an event as DOM Element with filling properties, especially **`actor` URL** as `me.id`
-2. Caclurate the **event ID** with the `innerHTML`
+2. Calculate the **event ID** with the `innerHTML`
 3. **Sign the ID** with `me`.
-4. Embed the ID, signatur, and public key into the event as attribute of the root element.
+4. Embed the ID, signature, and public key into the event as attribute of the root element.
 5. Put the signed event to the `hashnet`
 6. `hashnet` notify to event subscribers with `channel`